A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Introduction

-However, in the case where the link function is not identity, for example, with the logarithmic link, then $E_b[E_Y(Y_t|b_i)]\neq E_Y(Y_t)$ as the link function prevents the random effect from being dropped as it is multiplicative and needs to be evaluated over the random effect, i.e.
+However, in the case where the link function is not identity, then $E_b[E_Y(Y_t|b_i)]\neq E_Y(Y_t)$ as the link function prevents the random effect from being dropped and needs to be evaluated over the random effect, i.e.